crs4/rocrate-validator/README.md

 result = services.validate(settings)

 # Check if the validation was successful
-if result.is_valid():
+if not result.has_issues():
     print("RO-Crate is valid!")
 else:
     print("RO-Crate is invalid!")
     # Explore the issues
     for issue in result.get_issues():
         # Every issue object has a reference to the check that failed, the severity of the issue, and a message describing the issue.
         print(f"Detected issue of severity {issue.severity.name} with check \"{issue.check.identifier}\": {issue.message}")
 ```

 ... that leads to the following output: